-This community pharmacy is located on a high street, in a residential area next to Preston City Centre.
+This community pharmacy is situated in the town centre of Ormskirk, Lancashire.
 The pharmacy dispenses NHS prescriptions, private prescriptions and sells over-the-counter medicines.
-It also provides a range of services including seasonal flu and the NHS Pharmacy First service.
-The pharmacy supplies medicines in multi-compartment compliance packs to some people to help them take their medicines at the right time.
+It also provides a range of services including seasonal flu and COVID vaccinations, and the NHS Pharmacy First service.
+The pharmacy supplies some people with medicines in multi-compartment compliance packs to help them take their medicines at the right time.